You are here

 Create a great employee value proposition

-An employee value proposition (EVP) is the unique set of benefits which an employee receives in return for the skills, capabilities and experience they bring to a company.
+An employee value proposition (EVP) is the unique set of benefits that an employee receives in return for the skills, capabilities, and experience they bring to a company.

-An EVP is about defining the essence of your company - how it is unique and what it stands for.
+An EVP is about defining the essence of your company – how it is unique and what it stands for.
 It encompasses the central reasons that people are proud and motivated to work there, such as the inspiring vision or distinctive culture.
-When integrated into all aspects of a business, a strong EVP will help to retain top performers and attract the best external talent.
+It is crucial to make sure your EVP is unique, relevant, and compelling.
+When integrated into all aspects of a business, a strong EVP will help retain top performers and attract the best external talent.

 Here are some tips for creating a compelling EVP.